 Boat owners can also benefit from solar panels for generating their own electricity to power onboard appliances.
 Whether you own a modest houseboat or luxury mega-yacht, solar panels for boats can be fitted to provide you with electrical power whilst on the water.

 For the cheapest solar panels for boats you can expect to pay upwards of £80 each for a low power 20W solar panel or up to £800 for a more powerful 60W version.

 Solar Panels for Caravans and Motorhomes

-Caravan and motorhome owners can utilise roof-mounted or portable solar panels to power their vehicle’s battery, generator, lights, fridge, television and other electrical devices when there is no access to mains electricity.
-In recent years, caravan solar panels kits have increased in availability, allowing year round, off-grid access to electricity.
+Caravan and motorhome owners can utilise roof-mounted or portable solar panels to power their vehicle’s battery, generator, lights, fridge, attic fan, television, and other electrical devices when there is no access to mains electricity.
+In recent years, caravan solar panels kits have increased in availability, allowing year-round, off-grid access to electricity.